cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/jenkins_groovy.md

 java.io.NotSerializableException
 ```

 Example are the `JsonSlurper` class or the `responseBody` class.
 The latter is being returned by a native `httpRequest`, the former is used to digest the JSON `responseBody` from an `httpRequest`.
-The simplest way we have foundto use these classes without running into `java.io.NotSerializableException` , is to de-reference the objects as soon as possible in the code.
-That way there is no need to store their state across method boundaries:
+The simplest way we have found, to use these classes without running into `java.io.NotSerializableException , is to de-reference the objects in the code as soon as possible.
+That way there is no need to store their state across method boundaries, like this:

 ```groovy
     def ArrayList getAssigmentList(String cesToken, String level)